JavierSilvaF/Fibonacci-Sequence/README.md

 <img src="img/Outputto49.png" style="align-self: center;"></img>
 </p>

-<b>The program took almost 43 seconds to find the value of the fibonacci sequence for 43!</b>
+<b>The program took almost 43 seconds to find the value of the fibonacci sequence of 49!</b>